Madeleine de Valois1

 Last Edited=14 Feb 2005

 Thomas de Beaufort, 1st Duke of Exeter was born illegitimately circa January 1377.1,2 He was the son of John of Gaunt, Duke of Lancaster and Katherine Roët.
-He married Lady Margaret de Neville, daughter of Sir Thomas de Neville and Joan Furnivall, before 15 February 1403/4.1 He died on 27 December 1426 at East Greenwich, Kent, England, without issue.1,2 He was buried at Bury St. Edmonds Abbey, Bury St. Edmunds, Suffolk, England.1
+He married Lady Margaret de Neville, daughter of Sir Thomas de Neville and Joan Furnivall, before 15 February 1403/4.1 He died on 27 December 1426 at East Greenwich, Kent, EnglandG, without issue.1,2 He was buried at Bury St. Edmonds Abbey, Bury St. Edmunds, Suffolk, EnglandG.1

 In 1396 he was legitimitised.2 In February 1397 Parliament legitimised his birth, even though he was born before his parent's marriage.
-He was invested as a Knight, Order of the Garter (K.G.) circa 1400.1 He gained the title of Earl of Dorset on 5 July 1411.1 He was created 1st Duke of Exeter [England] on 18 November 1416.1,2 He gained the title of Lord of Lillebonne on 1 July 1418.1 He gained the title of Count of Harcourt on 1 July 1418.1 He has an extensive biographical entry in the Dictionary of National Biography.3
+He was appointed Knight, Order of the Garter (K.G.) circa 1400.1 He gained the title of Earl of Dorset on 5 July 1411.1 He was created 1st Duke of Exeter [England] on 18 November 1416.1,2 He gained the title of Lord of Lillebonne on 1 July 1418.1 He gained the title of Count of Harcourt on 1 July 1418.1 He has an extensive biographical entry in the Dictionary of National Biography.3

 Child of Thomas de Beaufort, 1st Duke of Exeter and Lady Margaret de Neville